alphagov/govuk-developer-docs/source/manual/welcome-to-2nd-line.html.md

 It's also an important opportunity to learn about the GOV.UK stack.

 Your shift starts at 9:30 and ends at 17:30.
-If you need to leave before 17:30, talk to your fellow 2nd liner and the DM to make sure you’re covered.
+If you need to leave before 17:30, talk to your fellow 2nd liner and the delivery manager to make sure you’re covered.

 We have stand-ups at 9.35am and a short retrospective at the weekly handover meeting.